anfractuosity/synth/README.md

 systemctl --user start pulseaudio.service
 ```

+Using the laptop lid for controlling something was inspired by this excellent repo for generating morse code with your laptop - https://github.com/veggiedefender/open-and-shut

 # To Do

 * Better error handling - e.g. if fields in the .toml config file aren't present